- What Are Ashkenazi Jewish Genetic Diseases?

 - Adults with a positive family history of a disease that is on the test panel.

-If only one member of a couple has Ashkenazi Jewish heritage, that person is tested first.
-If test results show that the person is a carrier of a genetic disease, then his or her partner also may be tested.
+If only one member of a couple has Ashkenazi Jewish heritage, testing will be offered for Tay-Sachs disease only.
+If test results show that the person is a carrier of Tay-Sachs disease, then his or her partner also may be tested.

 What If I Am a Carrier?